vityasyyy/Xtream/README.md

 ### Customizing the Test

 You can easily modify the test parameters by editing the `scripts/stress_test.js` file.
-Adjust the `options` to change the number of virtual users (VUs), test duration, and more.
+Adjust the `options` to change the number of virtual users (VUs), test duration, and more. we can handle -+ 1000 VUs (bottlenecked because of minikube tunnel)
 ```javascript
 export let options = {
   vus: 50,